William Bullokar

 William Bullokar was a 16th-century printer who devised a 40-letter phonetic alphabet for the English language.
-Its characters were in the black-letter or "gothic" writing style commonly used at the time.
+Its characters were presented in the black-letter or "gothic" writing style commonly used at the time and also in Roman type.
 Taking as his model a Latin grammar by William Lily, Bullokar wrote the first published grammar of the English language, in a book titled Brief Grammar for English, which appeared in 1586.